spring-guides/gs-messaging-redis/README.ftl.md

 You'll build an application that uses `StringRedisTemplate` to publish a string message and has a POJO subscribe for it using `MessageListenerAdapter`.

-> **Note** It may sound strange to be using Spring Data Redis as the means to publish messages, but as you'll discover, Redis not only provides a NoSQL data store, but a messaging system as well.
+> **Note:** It may sound strange to be using Spring Data Redis as the means to publish messages, but as you'll discover, Redis not only provides a NoSQL data store, but a messaging system as well.

 What you'll need